 (left to right)

-Mrs Claire Oliver, Ms Vickie Smith, Mr James Freeman
+Mrs Claire Oliver, Mr James Freeman and Ms Vickie Smith

-The picture above was taken as we celebrate and say goodbye to our Year 13 students at their Leavers' Tea
+The picture above was taken as we celebrate the end of the year at the

 We endeavour for all of our students to leave us as a CHS student.